35 Other Ways to Say “In Case You Are Not Aware”

 Katie informs her colleagues about a recent award the company received.

-Read Also More: 35 Other Ways to Say Who Is This
+Read Also More: 35 Other Ways to Say “Straight to the Point”

 Subject Explanation: